aschulz90/ble_app_interface/README.md

 ## Ble-Services

+The name of the BLE-device, that you need to connect to is `MagicMirror`.

-There two BLE-services published: one for configuring the MagicMirror and one for configuring the wifi settings of the Raspberry Pi.
+Two BLE-services are published: one for configuring the MagicMirror and one for configuring the wifi settings of the Raspberry Pi.
 The UUIDs of these services and their characteristics can be found below.

 **The Read-Operations of the characteristics GZIPs every response before returning it.
 So you need to decompress the response on the client, after reading a characteristic!**